premangshuC/LiFi/README.md

 	-> Sucessfully blinked LEDs via transmission of data from contents of a text file on disk -> Used processing3.1.1 (Used Java code here) with Arduino to transmit data

+	## Final Stage of Project ###
+	###  Aim is to be able to transfer any kind of data	###
+	-> Implenetation in progress: Use USB cable to transfer data to LED sources on transmission end and receive data from solar cell to receiver end
+	## Problems encountered at the moment: Unable to access Ports after disintegrating USB cable to respective components. ###